 - 1. Discuss resignation with immediate supervisor. - 2.
-Complete a "Separation/Vacancy Notice" form, even if they have submitted a letter of resignation. - 3.
-Give their immediate supervisor the completed paperwork.
+Sign and submit a letter of resignation. - 3.
+Give their immediate supervisor the completed letter.

 SALARY DETERMINATION

 Beginning salaries for classified employees in the Pitt County school system are based on local salary schedules and based within the salary ranges on State Salary Schedules.
 Experience credit is given to employees coming to the system with previous North Carolina state experience in similar jobs at full credit.
 Experience credit in similar jobs in non-state experience is granted one year for every 5 years of experience.
 Experience credit forms for submitting documentation may be obtained in the Human Resources Department.
 A chart showing specific guidelines is also available in the Human Resources Department.